LuccaGarcia/Altium-Designer-templates-with-Eurocircuits-design-rules/README.md

 # Altium Designer templates with Euro Circuits design rules

-Since the begining of 2024 EuroCircuits decided to remove Altium tamplates and scripts from the website, this repo serves as a backup for those files.
+Since the begining of 2024 EuroCircuits decided to remove Altium templates and scripts from the website, this repo serves as a backup for those files.

 Files were downloaded from Euro Circuits on 19/dez/2023